springfall2008/batpred/docs/install.md

 Predbat needs to know what your electricity import and export rates are in order to optimise battery charging and discharging to minimise your expenditure.

-These rates are configured in Predbat's apps.yaml configuration file.
-Follow the instructions in the [Energy Rates](energy-rates.md#octopus-energy-plugin) section.
+These rates are configured in Predbat's `apps.yaml` configuration file.
+Follow the instructions in the [Energy Rates](energy-rates.md) document.

 **Note:** that if you are using the Octopus integration the 'sensor.octopus_xxx' and 'event.octopus_xxx' entities must have a similar pattern of names for Predbat to work correctly - see the [FAQ's](faq.md) if they are not.

 ## Configuring Predbat

-You will need to use a file editor (either the File Editor or Visual Studio add-on) to edit in Home Assistant the file */config/appdaemon/apps/batpred/config/apps.yaml* to configure Predbat - see [Configuring apps.yaml](config-yml-settings.md#Basics).
+You will need to use a file editor (either the File Editor or Visual Studio Server add-on) to edit in Home Assistant the file `/config/appdaemon/apps/batpred/config/apps.yaml` to configure Predbat - see [Configuring apps.yaml](apps-yaml.md#Basics).

 When Predbat starts up initially it will perform a sanity check of the AppDaemon configuration itself and confirm the right files are present.
 You will see this check in the log, should it fail a warning will be issued and **predbat.status** will also reflect the warning.